 Born from the vision of current law students, the Columbia Journal of Tax Law provides a needed forum for academics, practitioners, and policymakers to explore ideas in tax law and policy.
 Unlike any other tax publication, the Journal aims to bridge the worlds of both theory and practice by targeting scholars, practitioners, and policymakers as its authors and audience.

-The Journal will be published twice a year.
+The Journal is published three times a year.
 Each issue will aim to include scholarly articles, shorter pieces on hot-topic policy and practice subjects, and student notes.

 Vision for the Journal